Australia

 Australasian Institute of Judicial Administration

-Website of the Australian Capital Territory (ACT) Law Society, a professional organisation based in Canberra, Australia.
-The site includes a directory of members, annual reports and links to legislation relating to the legal profession in ACT.
-There is also information aimed at the public covering specific areas of law, such as setting up a business, relationship breakdown and making a complaint against a solicitor.
-Parts of the site are restricted to members only.
+The Australian Capital Territory (ACT) Law Society is a professional organisation based in Canberra, Australia.
+Its website includes a directory of members, details of training and events, annual reports and links to legislation relating to the legal profession in ACT.
+There is also information for the public covering specific areas of law, such as setting up a business, relationship breakdown and making a complaint against a solicitor.
+Parts of the site are restricted to members.

 Law Society of the Northern Territory